jipiboily/forwardlytics/README.md

 You can send events to Forwardlytics, and it will forward it to the configured services like [Intercom][intercom] or [Drip][drip].

+Looking for a Forwardlytics client library?
+There is one for [Ruby just here](https://github.com/jipiboily/forwardlytics-ruby).

 ## Status

 Where are we at?
 Can you use it in production?